-- 1. I welcome this opportunity to set out the British Government's position on decommissioning.
+1. I welcome this opportunity to set out the British Government's position on decommissioning.
 There is clearly not, at present, a complete identity of outlook on the issue.
 But I believe these expositions will be useful, permitting us to identify clearly areas where there is agreement, and to dispel misconceptions about others' positions.
-After these opening statements, I agree with Mr Robinson that it would be sensible to provide opportunities to probe and clarify each participant's written and oral presentations. - 2.
-I am arranging to circulate a written statement of the British Government's position on the issue of decommissioning.
+After these opening statements, I agree with Mr Robinson that it would be sensible to provide opportunities to probe and clarify each participant's written and oral presentations.

+2. I am arranging to circulate a written statement of the British Government's position on the issue of decommissioning.
 That will set out our view of how the issue should be handled in the context of these negotiations.
 I will be describing that in detail myself in a moment or two.
-The paper also goes into a little more detail about our views on the International Body's proposals on the modalities of decommissioning; the features of our draft legislation on decommissioning; and our comments on some of the "confidence building measures" listed in the Report of the International Body. - 3.
-For the moment I want to describe the British Government's general approach to the decommissioning of terrorist weapons.
-This is a fundamental issue, for a number of reasons: - no government can tolerate the existence within its jurisdiction of illegal arms which could be used to attack democratic institutions or for other criminal purposes; - the retention of such arms by terrorist organisations associated with political parties with a mandate to participate in these negotiations is inimical to the confidence and trust, the development of which is necessary if the negotiations, with those parties, are to proceed to a successful conclusion;
+The paper also goes into a little more detail about our views on the International Body's proposals on the modalities of decommissioning; the features of our draft legislation on decommissioning; and our comments on some of the "confidence building measures" listed in the Report of the International Body.

+3. I commend that paper to your attention.
+For the moment, however, I want to describe the British Government's general approach to the decommissioning of terrorist weapons.
+This is a fundamental issue, for a number of reasons:

+no government can tolerate the existence within its jurisdiction of illegal arms which could be used to attack democratic institutions or for other criminal purposes;

+the retention of such arms by terrorist organisations associated with political parties with a mandate to participate in these negotiations clearly threatens the basis of confidence and trust (which) is necessary if those negotiations are to proceed, (with those parties, to a successful conclusion;

-- conversely, a start to decommissioning of those arms would demonstrate a practical commitment to exclusively peaceful methods, so helping to build the necessary trust and confidence;
+- conversely, a start to decommissioning of those arms would demonstrate a practical commitment to exclusively peaceful methods, so helping to build the necessary trust and confidence; - as the International Body noted: "Everyone with whom we spoke agrees in principle with the need to decommission.
+There are differences on the timing and context but they should not obscure the nearly universal support which exists for the total and verifiable disarmament of all paramilitary organisations." (paragraph 17)

-- as the International Body noted: "Everyone with whom we spoke agrees in principle with the need to decommission.
-There are differences on the timing and context but they should not obscure the nearly universal support which exists for the total and verifiable disarmament of all paramilitary organisations." (paragraph 17) - 4.
-The Government's desire for the decommissioning of illegal arms does not, of course, signify any lessening of our resolve that the full resources of the law should continue to be used to seize such arms and to prosecute those who possess them.
+4. The Government's desire for the decommissioning of illegal arms does not, of course, signify any lessening of our resolve that the full extent of the law should continue to be used to seize such arms and to prosecute those who possess them.
 The security forces in both jurisdictions have extensive powers in this area.
-But clearly, those efforts have not been completely successful.
-The process of decommissioning will be a different and distinct procedure, necessarily voluntary in character, designed to secure the removal of those illegally held arms on both sides of the border which have not been seized and may never be seized. - 5.
-The Government's position is squarely based on the Report of the International Body, which we fully endorse.
+But clearly, those efforts have not so far been completely successful.
+The process of decommissioning will be a different and distinct procedure, necessarily based on co-operation and assent, designed to secure the removal of those illegally held arms which continue to elude the efforts of the security forces on both sides of the border.

+5. The Government's position is squarely based on the Report of the International Body, which we fully endorse.
 We therefore agree that the total and verifiable disarmament of all paramilitary organisations "must continue to be a principal objective" (paragraph 17) and that: